 “That confidence from my teammates really kind of gets me in the groove,” she said.
 “Once I hit one, once I hit two, I feel good.”

 Niki Kovacikova scored 11 points as the only player in double figures for the Mustangs (1-2), who return their top three scorers.

 Stanford (5-0) used a 17-0 first-quarter run to take charge and led 27-8 midway through the second.

 The Cardinal scored 27 points off 20 turnovers by Cal Poly on the way to winning their 17th straight home game at Maples Pavilion.
 They had beaten Cal State Northridge 104-40 in their last home game one week earlier.

 Scrappy Cal Poly is playing with energy but still finding a rhythm given the Mustangs’ young roster featuring eight newcomers with five freshmen and three transfers.

 Former Stanford guard Anna Wilson flew in from Denver for this game and Sunday’s preseason showdown against No. 1 South Carolina.

 Cal Poly senior guard Maddie Vick, the Mustangs’ returning leader in scoring, minutes and assists, tore the ACL in her left knee a few weeks ago and will have surgery in a month.
-It’s her sixth operation on the same knee and second ACL tear.
+It’s her sixth operation and second ACL tear on the same knee.

 She plans to turn it into a positive, chasing her dream of coaching and will help first-year coach Shanele Stires.
 “I kind of have to put my emotions aside and do everything I can to support the team and throw myself into the next chapter in life, which is hopefully coaching,” Vick said.